 Cystic Fibrosis Gastroenterology & Liver Clinic

-Best known as a lung disease, cystic fibrosis (CF) also affects many other parts of the body, including the digestive system.
-At the Pediatric Cystic Fibrosis Gastroenterology and Liver Clinic, we offer comprehensive gastroenterological care for children and adolescents with CF.
+Cystic fibrosis (CF) affects many parts of the body in addition to the lungs.
+At the Pediatric Cystic Fibrosis Gastroenterology and Liver Clinic, we offer comprehensive care for children and adolescents whose CF interferes with their digestive function.

-We welcome patients who are new to UCSF Benioff Children's Hospitals, as well as established patients referred by other UCSF clinics.
+We welcome patients who are new to UCSF Benioff Children's Hospitals as well as referred patients who receive care at other UCSF clinics.

 Our locations (1)